Kuku371/Kuku371.github.io/index.md

 > "It's a constant quest to try to be better today than you were yesterday and better tomorrow than you were the day before" -Kobe Bryant

+Somewhat unrelated, but my favorite mathematical concept is the (unsolved) problem of how the digits of $\pi$ are related to colliding blocks of different masses.
+The problem and solution are well-described by the youtube channel 3Blue1Brown in the video below.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/6dTyOl1fmDo?si=SzuU6gW4dZN6RoPx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 <script>
   document.querySelectorAll("span[style*='position: relative']").forEach(el => {
     const tooltip = el.querySelector("span + span");